srodriguezcode/spartacusTraining/resources/docs/exercises/01-customizing-an-existing-spartacus-component.md

 ...
 ```

 With these changes you can see that the MiniCart has disappeared and now the default message that Angular CLI produces on newly generated components is displayed.
-This means that MiniCartComponent has been successfully mapped to MyMiniCartComponent.
+This means that the MiniCartComponent has been successfully mapped to MyMiniCartComponent.

 <div align="center">
   <img src="../../media/exercise-1/1-2.png" alt="New Mini Cart Component" width="400px" />
 </div>

-We want to introduce some minor changes to the component so the idea is to keep the component previous behaviour.
-In order to do this we will inherit from the MiniCartComponent:
+We want to introduce some minor changes to the component so the idea is to keep most of the previous behaviour.
+In order to do this we will inherit from the original MiniCartComponent:

 ```ts
 export class MyMiniCartComponent extends MiniCartComponent {